-All of us have had to reconcile when things didn’t go our way, and sometimes that is more important than getting what we originally wanted.
+All of us have had to reconcile when things didn’t go our way and sometimes that is more important than getting what we originally wanted.
 Somewhere in our past as children we learned that crying or pouting might just get us that candy bar in the store from Mom.
 The memory is still there and the urge to try this strategy as adults almost never seems to go away, but it does become less effective as we grow older.
-Let’s face it… more things seem to not go the way we want them to than actually the other way around, so maybe we can make this aspect of Murphy’s Law work in our favor.
+Let’s face it… more often than not things don’t go our way.
+Here’s how to thrive regardless of the outcome to our expectations.

 If anything can go wrong, it will… – Murphy’s Law

-It’s okay to poke fun at ourselves about it, and maybe occasionally we all need to sneak off and have a private temper tantrum but one of the most respectable things is to see someone handle misfortune gracefully.
-Grace isn’t about suppressing heart-ache or failure so much as it is about being present and honest about these things while holding your dignity.
+It’s okay to poke fun at ourselves about it.
+Maybe occasionally we all need to sneak off and have a private temper tantrum.
+Yet one of the most respectable things is to see someone handle misfortune gracefully.
+Grace isn’t about suppressing heart-ache or failure.
+It is about being present and honest about being let-down while holding our dignity.
 That’s why we always love stories about the underdog becoming triumphant and how we can empathize when they are not.

 He stayed at home during his last months, surrounded by friends until his final breath.
-I sat up with him once as the whole community took turns doing the hospice work with him.
+The whole community took turns doing the hospice work with him.
+I volunteered and it was the first time I experienced hospice work.
 His body withered but he kept his spirit high.
-One night I jokingly asked him if he could play the part of a dying man for just a minute and he said that was the best joke he heard all day.
-He said to me:
+One night I jokingly asked him if he could play the part of a dying man for just a minute.
+He said that was the best joke he heard all day.
+He told me:

 10 years ago when cancer threatened me, I chose to love louder and it scared the cancer away.
 If it is coming to take me this time I will have had the last laugh because look at this wonderful party and all my friends coming every day to be with me.

-He passed later that month but he must still be smiling because his wisdom continues to inspire everyone who knew him and now maybe you too.
+He passed later that month.
+He must still be smiling because his wisdom continues to inspire everyone who knew him.
 He was such a great example of grace in hard times.
 We’ve heard, “It is the journey not the destination” or “it’s not about winning or losing it’s about how you played the game” and so many other sayings.
-They have become so cliche’ that we often forget to embody them.
+Seeing a friend embody this wisdom was a profound experience in my life.
+He stayed present and full of joy until the very end.

 Right now our global community is waking up to the reality that there are potentially catastrophic changes coming to all of us due to climate disruption.
 With a massive story of unfavorable outcomes on the horizon we are being called more than ever to embody the spiritual wisdom that invites us to remain present, to love fearlessly, and cultivate compassion.
 This collective evolution in consciousness may reveal a blessing in disguise.